 New Media Critique Group

-The New Media Critique at B4BEL4B brings together diverse practitioners in art, technology and/or ecology, order to critically engage each other's projects and important issues in the field.
+The New Media Critique at B4BEL4B brings together diverse practitioners in art, technology and new media order to critically engage each other's projects and important issues in the field.
 The group deliberately attempts to negotiate with various forms of diversity and difference (class, race, gender, ability, etc.).
-The group directly addresses the fault lines of the urban/rural, the political/purely aesthetic, raw/trained and work/system.
+The group directly addresses the fault lines of the urban/rural, socio/cultural, political/purely aesthetic, raw/trained and work/system.
 In this space, people explore: Video, Algorithmic Art, Robotics, AR, VR, XR, Installation, Sculpture, Software, Hardware, Architecture, Internet/Net Art, Critical Design, Performance, Sound Art, Bio-Art, Eco-Art, and the cross-pollination of these fields.
 This group is run by Delta_Ark, Tiare Ribeaux, and Surabhi Saraf.

 The habitations/expeditions group organizes trips by car and boat to do environmental surveys and biological sampling.
 These surveys and samples are often recorded and/or incorporated into outdoor works by the participating artists; otherwise, sculptures/installations/robotics are created inside the gallery and then brough out to and incorporated with nature.
 The group also creates forms of nomadic, temporary or swarm-like habitation (often through sail-boat raft-ups).
 The group also has members that have built custom ecological architecture (a drone sail-boat, a floating island).
 The group has recently been exploring the delta north of San Francisco, through a series of dingy and sail boat trips.
 Most expeditions are documented in video, and sometimes become video-projects in their own right.
 The group is run by Max Schwartz, Tiare Ribeaux and Delta_Ark,.